Emissions calculation for shippers

-The CSRD requires shippers to provide a carbon reduction plan.
-Shippers therefore need CO2 emission insights into their entire supply chain, from the moment raw materials or new stock is arriving at the factories and warehouses (inbound stream), to the moment freight leaves the shipper up until it reaches the final destination (outbound stream).
-BigMile allows them to calculate end-to-end CO2 emissions throughout the entire supply chain.
+Shippers need CO₂e emission insights into their entire supply chain, from the moment raw materials or new stock arrives at the factory or warehouse (inbound stream) to the moment it reaches the final destination (outbound stream).
+BigMile allows them to calculate end-to-end CO₂e emissions throughout the entire supply chain.

 Why shippers use BigMile to calculate their emissions

-BigMile offers Shippers the right tools to be able to calculate CO2 emission in a complex supply chain, consisting of many parties and sub contractors.
+BigMile offers Shippers the right tools to be able to calculate CO2e emission in a complex supply chain, consisting of many parties and sub contractors.

 End-to-end transport-chain emission measurement